 Starting in the early 1990’s I began the Pathwork Transformation Program at Sevenoaks Retreat Center.
 The theme of feeling your feelings and valuing them felt like a miracle to me.
 In my family everyone just wanted me to be happy.
 There was no room for the rainbow of human emotions.

-We used experimental techniques like Stan Grofs Breathwork.
+We used experimental techniques like Stan Grof’s Breathwork.
 Through deep breathing we would transcend to states of euphoria and expansion.
-We found our personal God-Self and a greater consciousness—our “yes” to Life.
+We found our personal God-Self and a greater consciousness — our “Yes to Life”.

 In committed monthly groups, we healed so many interpersonal wounds.
 The group members would recreate the dynamics of our families and feel the same painful, sometimes excruciating feelings, but they were now welcome and held in the loving container of the group.
 Different outcomes were possible, with tremendous healing.
-The intimacy we created with each other soothed a part of me that craved this kind of contact, and we sensed that we were a part of a greater evolutionary movement, healing ourselves but also the planet.
+The intimacy we created with each other soothed a part of me that craved this kind of contact, and we sensed that we were a part of a greater evolutionary movement, healing ourselves but also healing the planet.

 As a new Helper I experimented with many of the newest tools and techniques.
 One was Hellinger Family Constellation Work developed by Bert Hellinger.
-This work, like Bio-Energetics, was built on observation and the deductive reasoning of the founders.
+This work, like Core Energetics, was built on observation and the deductive reasoning of the founders.
 Bert observed that individuals who have present day problems are often enacting a family dynamic from the past, created by the strong bonds of love.
-The work reveals and heals intergenerational trauma and gave me a sense of my own families bonds of love and the place I had taken with the generations of women in my family.
+The work reveals and heals intergenerational trauma and gave me a sense of my own family’s bonds of love and the place I had taken with the generations of women in my family.

 Over the years I have gravitated to all kinds of group work.
 The power of group work to heal astounds me.
-My mentor for leading groups and teaching others to lead groups is Irvin D. Yalom and his book, The Theory and Practice of Group Psychotherapy.
+My mentor for leading groups and teaching others to lead groups is Irvin D. Yalom and his foundational book, “The Theory and Practice of Group Psychotherapy”.

-Beyond Broken was born as I was finishing the 4 DARE Training Modules and became certified in began assisting with Diane Poole Heller, a Somatic Experience and Trauma Expert who trained with Peter Levine.
+I started Beyond Broken as I was finishing the DARe training modules and began assisting with Diane Poole Heller, a Somatic Experiencing and trauma expert who trained with Peter Levine.
 It is gentle work.
 It works with the natural rhythms of the nervous system—a nervous system that we can now actually observe in action.
 Beyond Broken represents my accumulated training and personal history and the exciting changes in the field of psychology in recent years.
-We can recover from Trauma.
+We can recover from trauma.
 Trauma is an embodied memory.
-Through research in neuroscience we know that we store all our memories in our body, many precognitive and implicit (without memory or words).
-The exciting book, The Body Keeps The Score, by Dr. Bessel Van der Kolk, documents the history of these discoveries.
+Through research in neuroscience, we know that we store all our memories in our body, and that many memories are precognitive and implicit (without memory or words).
+The exciting book, “The Body Keeps the Score”, by Dr. Bessel Van der Kolk, documents the history of these discoveries.